The Marketing OS for Family Law firms.

 The Family Law market is being disrupted on the low-end by online "amicable divorce" platforms — Hello Divorce, Divorce.com, amicable.io, Wevorce, and a growing field of mediation-first software products.
 They're eating the uncontested and low-conflict segment at a fraction of traditional firm pricing.

 The Marketing OS positions your firm where those platforms can't go: contested divorce, complex custody, blended-family disputes, high-net-worth asset division, collaborative law, post-judgment modification — the work that requires an actual attorney and a long-term relationship.
 Pillar 2 (Lead Generation) is calibrated to surface that fit to the right buyers; Pillar 3 (Intake) qualifies them in or routes them out cleanly.
-If a prospect's case is genuinely best served by Hello Divorce, the OS tells them — and either refers them or stays in their inbox for the next 18 months in case the case escalates and they need you after all.
+If a buyer's case is genuinely best served by Hello Divorce, the OS tells them — and either refers them or stays in their inbox for the next 18 months in case the matter escalates and they need you after all.

 The firms that lose to DIY platforms are the ones competing on price for low-complexity work they shouldn't be doing.
 The firms that win position around complexity, credentialing, and long-term relationship — which is exactly what the OS surfaces.